raheemiqram/django_base/README.md

 ## Contribution

-We welcome contributions to Djang_base that enhance its functionality, fix bugs, or improve the documentation.
+We welcome contributions to Django_base that enhance its functionality, fix bugs, or improve the documentation.
 Please feel free to submit pull requests or open issues for discussion.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.
-Happy coding with Djang_base!
+Happy coding with Django_base!
 If you have any questions or need further assistance, don't hesitate to reach out.